apache/causeway-site/content/components/security/shiro/configuring-shiro.md

 ## Multiple Realms

-The `shiro.ini` file as configured in the [quickstart archetype](../../../intro/getting-started/quickstart-archetype.html) is a little more complex.
-Here there are two text-based realms defined, `realm1` and `realm2`.
-The `resourcePath` for these realms is in the form:
+A more sophisticated approach is to use external realms.
+For example, to configure two text-based realms defined, `realm1` and `realm2`, we would define a `resourcePath` for each, in the form:

     realm1.resourcePath=classpath:webapp/realm1.ini

 that is, the `src/main/resources/webapp/realm1.ini` file in the webapp project.

-The security manager for the app only references these two realms:
+The security manager for the app would then be told to use these two realms:

     securityManager.realms = $realm1,$realm2

-meaning that the `[users]` and `[roles]` sections of `shiro.ini` are unused.
+The the `[users]` and `[roles]` sections of `shiro.ini` would then be unused.
 Instead, you'll find these sections in both `realm1.ini` and `realm2.ini` (because both are coincidentally implementations of the same `org.apache.shiro.realm.text.IniRealm` class).

 ## What the user/roles translate to